Babcock International Group’s (BAB) “Add” Rating Reaffirmed at Peel Hunt

-Peel Hunt restated their add rating on shares of Babcock International Group (LON:BAB) in a research report report published on Monday, ThisIsMoney.Co.Uk reports.
+Peel Hunt reiterated their add rating on shares of Babcock International Group (LON:BAB) in a research note issued to investors on Monday morning, ThisIsMoney.Co.Uk reports.

 About Babcock International Group